1958: Duane Eddy roared up the chart from 71 to 25 with "Cannonball".

 1976: The Carpenters played two sold-out concerts at the Playhouse in Edinburgh, Scotland.

-1978: Led Zeppelin recorded two takes of "All My Love" for their forthcoming album In Through the Out Door.
+1978: Led Zeppelin recorded two takes of "All My Love" at ABBA's Polar Studios in Stockholm, Sweden for Led Zep's forthcoming album In Through the Out Door.

-1979: John Glascock, bassist of Jethro Tull in the studio, died at the age of 26 of a heart attack in London.
+1979: John Glascock, bassist of Jethro Tull in the studio, died at the age of 28 of a congenital heart valve defect in London.
+(Note: some websites show that Glascock died at age 26--he was 28 as reported by the 'BBC'.)

-1979: ABBA was named b Guinness Book of World Records as the top-selling group in recording history.
+1979: ABBA was verified by the Guinness Book of World Records as the top-selling group in recording history.

 1979: ABBA had their fifth #1 album in the U.K. with Greatest Hits, Volume 2.